CodingNomads/stayathome-mentorship/README.md

 ---

 **Note**: This is a **pro-bono effort** on all fronts.
-We don't charge learners to make this connection and make our learning materials available for free for qualifying students.
-We will _only_ pair you with students that are in economic troubles due to COVID-19.
+We don't charge learners to make this connection and we make our learning materials available for free for qualifying students.
+We will only pair you with students that are in economic troubles due to COVID-19.

 If you find out that you enjoy mentoring and want to make this a source of income, please reach out to CodingNomads after this situation has calmed down.
 We're always looking for skilled and dedicated mentors to help learners break into tech.

-Stay safe and healthy and help to #flattenthecurve!
+Stay safe and healthy and help to [#flattenthecurve](https://twitter.com/search?q=%23flattenthecurve)!